amosproj/amos2022ss02-audit-chain/README.md

 ### Testing:
 The applications of our project contains unittests that can be used to test the individual components.
 To run them locally just execute the following command:

+# License:
+Distributed under the MIT License.
+For further information please see the [LICENSE](https://github.com/amosproj/amos2021ws05-fin-prod-port-quick-check/blob/main/LICENSE) file in the root directory.